Today’s Talking in “tongues” – My own sad experience

 God did not give tongues as a ministering tool.
 Talking in tongues in Acts was for the demonstration of power by the Holy Spirit, and as a witness to the truth of what the apostles were teaching.
 And the tongues Paul speaks of in Corinthians were for self-edification, and to glorify and have spiritual communion with God, unless coupled with interpretation if spoken in public.

 The sophistication of the languages of men is great.
 And the tongue of angels is far greater.
 If the “tongues” that we hear in church are indeed from either origin, then why do we hear such limited and unclear sounds; and especially from those who profess the Holy Spirit has baptized, and who have been “talking in tongues” for years?
-One would reasonably think that if it is the Holy Spirit, then surely they would have a larger vocabulary.
+One would reasonably think that if it is the Holy Spirit, then surely they would have a larger and clearer vocabulary.

 But if my tongues is not of men then isn’t it of angels?